phpenv-dev/php-build/README.md

 ./install.sh` instead.
 You can install to a different prefix by setting the `PREFIX` environment variable.

+If you only intend to use php-build via phpenv then you can install it locally as a plugin:

+    $ mkdir -p ~/.phpenv/plugins
+    $ cd ~/.phpenv/plugins
+    $ git clone git://github.com/phpenv-dev/php-build.git

 ### Installing PHP

 To install a PHP version, run the `php-build` command with the path